chriswheeldon-peakon/sequelize-transaction-ref-issue/README.md

 This is intended to reproduce an issue we have encountered on Sequelize v6 since the introduction of https://github.com/sequelize/sequelize/pull/15818 when using CLS with Sequelize.

-The code in index.js will, every one second, create a new cls context and run a transactionn within.
-In this transaction a model will be loaded, the promise to load the model stored on the transaction and the resulting model stored on cls.

 This change copied the transaction onto the options object during load/update/etc operations and that reference seems to be retained through the \_options object on the returned model (but only on included relations, not the model itself!).

+The code in index.js will, every one second, create a new cls context and run a transaction within it.
+In this transaction a model will be loaded with a relation included.
+The promise to load the model and the model, once laoded, will both be stored on the cls context.
+If you take a heapsnapshot you will see that one instance of the model per execution of the transaction will be retained.

 In our code we are, indirectly, storing a promise for the loaded model on the sequelize transaction, and then, once loaded, we store a reference to the model itself on cls.
 We, therefore, indirectly store a reference to a promise on cls and the cls state associated with this promise can now never be destroyed.